KaaliF/droppe/README.md

 Install

-1 Firstly clone the application or I have sended the .RAR file you can unrar that also.
+1 Firstly clone the application.

 2 After cloning navigate to directory and type npm install and let the node modules install then type npm start (if you want to run app).